spatie/laravel-data/UPGRADING.md

 ```
   - The type of `$rules` in the RuleInferrer handle method changed from `RulesCollection` to `PropertyRules`
   - RuleInferrers now take a $context parameter which is a `ValidationCOntext` in their handle method
+  - Validation attributes now keep track where they are being evaluated when you have nested data objects.
+Now field references are relative to the object and not to the root validated object
   - Some resolvers are removed like: `DataClassValidationRulesResolver`, `DataPropertyValidationRulesResolver`
   - The default order of rule inferrers has been changed
+  - The $payload parameter in the `getValidationRules` method is now required
   - The $fields parameter was removed from the `getValidationRules` method, this now should be done outside of the package
 - all data specific properties are now prefixed with _, to avoid conflicts with properties with your own defined properties.
 This is especially important when overwriting `$collectionClass`, `$paginatedCollectionClass`, `$cursorPaginatedCollectionClass`, be sure to add the extra _ within your data classes.